medialab/xan/docs/cmd/parallel.md

 parallel options:
     -P, --preprocess <op>        Preprocessing using only `xan` subcommands.
     -H, --shell-preprocess <op>  Preprocessing commands that will run directly in your own shell using the -c flag.
-Will not work on windows.
     --progress                   Display a progress bar for the parallel tasks.
 The per file/chunk bars will tick once per CSV row only AFTER pre-processing!